-As the field continues to grow, DNV GL is proud to have so many female engineers focused on tracks throughout the energy industry.
-DNV GL has thousands of women working in various aspects of the organization, and this is just a snapshot into the many incredible things our experts are doing to advance the future of energy.
+As the field continues to grow, DNV is proud to have so many female engineers focused on tracks throughout the energy industry.
+DNV has thousands of women working in various aspects of the organization, and this is just a snapshot into the many incredible things our experts are doing to advance the future of energy.

 Here are some of our expert engineers working towards a safer, smarter and greener future:

 Lucy Craig has 30 years of experience in the industry (with 22 years at DNV!) and is currently the Vice President and Director of Technology and Innovation leading our digitalization efforts.

 Global Service Area Leader of DNV’s Renewables Advisory services, Katy Briggs took her interest in understanding the numbers and found that in the United States 50% of the Environmental Engineering degrees were earned by women,